-The Smart Factory offers goods-as-a-service without the burden of private ownership, and provides end of life disposal for all-things.
+The Smart Factory offers goods-as-a-service without the burden of private ownership, and provides end-of-life services for all-things.

 The Smart Factory is a FAB Lab—a Makers HUB—designed for utility and convenience.

-Through the art of digital transformation, on-demand manufacturing offers creative consumers a more meet-your-maker kind of experience.
+Through the art of digital transformation, on-demand manufacturing offers the creative consumer a more meet-your-maker kind of experience.

-For instance—with on-demand apparel manufacturing anyone can design an outfit for themselves and/or access an open-source database where fashion designers from all around the world have uploaded their designs.
+For instance—with on-demand apparel manufacturing anyone can design an outfit for themselves and/or access an open-source database where fashion designers from all around the world have uploaded their designs for all to enjoy.